Undergraduate BA (Hons)

 Within your theatre and performance practice personal statement (up to 4,000 characters), we’ll want to understand:

-• and why the University of Salford and this performance degree is the right choice for your future goals.
+• Why is the University of Salford and this performance degree the right choice for your future goals?

 For some applicants, you may be invited to a group interview, audition and workshop.
 We will let you know if this is the case and provide all the information you need.